ernest-bruce/human-internet/internet_plan/internet_plan.md

 · practical·intelligence allows no “black boxes” that hide critical·information from people
 &nbsp;

-**Peoples•Foundation** is dedicated to the advancement of practical·digital·intelligence, regardless of what profit·dedicated entities think about the matter
+**Peoples·Foundation** is dedicated to the advancement of practical·digital·intelligence, regardless of what profit·dedicated entities think about the matter
 &nbsp;

 #### free·energy computing